 Narcissist vs Narcissistic Behavior

-Narcissism is a personality disorder and in reality, it is pretty rare.
-We often use this term to describe people who are abusive or toxic or just selfish.
+Narcissism is a personality disorder and, in reality, it is pretty rare.
+We often use this term to describe people who are abusive, toxic or just selfish.
 People with NPD (narcissistic personality disorder) are about 5% of the general population.
 That is a small amount.

-- Have they demonstrated feelings of love for me or someone else (animals don’t count)?
+- Have they demonstrated feelings of love for me or someone else (animals don’t count) through actions, not words?
 Narcissists do not feel love for anyone other than themselves.

 If the answer to both of these is no, then I extract myself from the relationship, stay away, and do not look back.
 This is just good relationship advice in general without needing to know for sure if they are a narcissist.